Chat fiction startup Hooked unveils ‘Dark Matter,’ its first feature-length thriller

 “Dark Matter” tells the story of Tasneem (Taz) Singh, a South Asian American student at Stanford who, after the mysterious death of her twin sister, discovers that she has the ability to interact with the paranormal.

-The story debuts today on Snapchat, with a new chapter coming out every day until Tuesdsay, October 30.
-According to CEO Prerna Gupta, the full script totals 32,000 words — in other words, it’s the length of a feature film script or short novel: “I think it’s fair to say this is the longest chat fiction story.
-It’s certainly the longest on we’ve ever produced for Hooked .”
+The story debuts today on Snapchat, with a new chapter coming out every day until Tuesday, October 30.
+According to CEO Prerna Gupta, the full script totals 32,000 words — the length of a feature film script or short novel: “I think it’s fair to say this is the longest chat fiction story.
+It’s certainly the longest one we’ve ever produced for Hooked .”

-If you’re you’re not already a chat fiction fan, you may be skeptical about reading something that long in text message format.
+If you’re not already a chat fiction fan, you may be skeptical about reading something that long in text message format.
 Gupta admitted that she and her husband Parag Chordia had similar doubts when they started the company together.

 “I would be lying if I didn’t say if we also didn’t have that question ourselves,” she told me.
 “When a new kind of format or really new medium comes up, you start with the basics first.
 You tell the simplest stories, then as you become more adept at communicating with that format, you can start to go deeper.”